England | Scotland | Wales | Northern Ireland | Ireland

 Out-of-hours services are generally busy so please think carefully before asking to see a doctor and only do so if you genuinely cannot wait until the surgery re-opens.

-Please always try to let us know if you are unable to keep an appointment, since even with half an hour's notice we will usually be able to use the time allocated to you for another patient.
+Please always try to let us know if you are unable to keep a telephone appointment, or no longer require it, since we will usually be able to use the time allocated to you for another patient.
 Please see our DNA (Did Not Attend) Appointment Policy for your information.
 DNA POLICY.
-If you use our text messaging service and have received a text reminder you can cancel your appointment by replying - cancel.

 In most cases sick children can be brought safely to the surgery, but if you are in doubt as to whether this is appropriate, please ask for advice.